grange85/ahfow-www/_posts/2016/2016-12-20-my-favourite-galaxie-500-covers-7-rainer-maria-hearing-voices.md

 longpost: true
 ---
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/apionid/21087508544/in/photolist-y8qZBw-BTN53W-yWpPkD-vxmGMV-vuGabS-QiBdmU-Q8X9R3-Lz6x1a-M5vzZw-F6h4uK-sQB8mD-daeAym-egfUu-DX187o-DrUjJ-tesnX-E4Ysq-4XedE2-qZq1Y-4s7kaN-8npfZh-5qksin-5zXCSn-3P2JBq-7mY984-FgsTtR-yFhfkV-z5CoXM-uRqTgr-uCNS8K-M1bqgf-HyhHPc-GpwLrQ-GccCmw-FmA7YU-FZtr2X-Beca2v-ySQ5g6-sAkE9W-pVGbc5-oUXWti-oDMmpY-oDMuCk-oWgDxk-oDMjF7-oVZUya-eTCVkj-dRb47o-dENJV8-bhrFxg" title="Eavesdropper"><img src="https://c1.staticflickr.com/6/5810/21087508544_b828c1c794_c.jpg" alt="Eavesdropper"></a>
-<p class="lead">Way back at the turn of the century while the internet was just a toddler video was a rare treat Spin.com had a series of videos shot very lo-fi and barely produced.
+<p class="lead">Way back at the turn of the century, while the internet was just a toddler, video was a rare treat, Spin.com had a series of videos shot very lo-fi and barely produced.
 Rainer Maria decided to have a shot at Galaxie 500's Hearing Voices for them.</p>

 <p>That anyone should choose a Galaxie 500 cover was a treat and being able to see them doing it was a joy.
 Even if it was a tiny Flash video stream it was still a joy.</p>
 {% ahfowvideo "tlftyuOZmS4" "Rainer Maria - Hearing Voices" %}